 A group of ceramic sculptures inspired in natural forms, abstract shapes and microscopic elements, representing aspects of fertility and the process of life and death of living beings.

-The composition combines the following ceramic pieces:
+The composition combines the ceramic pieces Cave, Twins and Origin.

 I conceived this tubular piece aiming to achieve an interesting interior space.